Admission to the Bachelor's program: 1st semester

 DAAD VORsprung

-- 5 weeks TestDaF training
+- 5 weeks of TestDaF training

 - TestAS & TestDaF depending on available dates